rikulo/uxl/README.md

       </ScrollView>
     </Template>

-It will be compiled to a dart file containing a function called `ScrollViewTemplate`:
+A template is actually compiled to a Dart function with the name specified in UXL:

     List<View> ScrollViewTemplate({parent, rows: 30, cols: 30}) {
       List<View> _vcr_ = new List();